emsesp/EMS-ESP32/README.md

 `{"wWSelTemp":"60","selFlowTemp":"5.0","outdoorTemp":"?","wWActivated":"on","wWComfort":"Comfort","wWCurTmp":"46.0","wWCurFlow":"0.0","wWHeat":"on","curFlowTemp":"54.2","retTemp":"51.5","burnGas":"off","heatPmp":"off","fanWork":"off","ignWork":"off","wWCirc":"off","selBurnPow":"0","curBurnPow":"0","sysPress":"1.2","boilTemp":"56.7","pumpMod":"0","ServiceCode":"0H"}`

-Similarly the thermostat values are sent as a json package under a topic named `home/ems-esp/thermostat_data` with the current mode, room temperature and set temperature like
+Similarly the thermostat values are sent as a JSON package under the topic `home/ems-esp/thermostat_data` with the current mode, room temperature and set temperature like

 `{"thermostat_currtemp":"19.8","thermostat_seltemp":"16.0","thermostat_mode":"manual"}`

+If MQTT is not used set the MQTT_HOST to `NULL`.

 ### The Basic Shower Logic